Mostafa-Khab/graph-calc/README.md

 ### More than one function?
-- you can have more than one function. add the function in src/plug.hpp in LIST_OF_FUNCS in PLUG_FUNC, then define the function in src/plug.cpp. recompile the program and now you can see this function.
+- you can have more than one function. add the function in src/plug.hpp in LIST_OF_FUNCS in PLUG_FUNC, then define the function in src/plug.cpp. recompile the program and now you can see this function. don't forget to define the color for the function. see (src/plug.cpp)
 - you can edit this functions at runtime, rebuild your plugin and press R, you functions should be updated(that easy).
 - you can edit also colors as well (see src/plug.cpp).
 BUT you MUST define the color for your function!!